aaron555/fail2ban-analyse/README.md

 yyyymmdd_fail2ban_raw_attacker_info.txt - raw JSON results of ipinfo.io lookup - this may also be used as an input to avoid re-running lookup usernames.txt - (if valid uncompressed auth*/secure* logs found in input log directory, SSH only) a list of invalid usernames used in failed SSH access attempts
 ```
+(note country / coordinate info will not be available if nolookup option is used to prevent ipinfo.io lookups)

 ## Dependencies